Rhizomatica/mercury/README.md

 - nMessages: Number of messages per block.
 - nBytes_header: Size of messages header (byte).
 - nResends: Number of trials for each data/control message.
-- ack_batch_size:  Number of messages per acknolegment batch.
+- ack_batch_size:  Number of messages per acknowledgment batch.
 - control_batch_size: Number of messages per control batch.
+- ptt_on_delay_ms: time in milliseconds to wait after switching the push to talk (ptt) before sending data.

+The physical layer parameters can be defined in physical_layer/physical_config.cc

 The physical layer has the following parameters to be configured (more fine-tuning parameters are in telecom_system.cc/telecom_system.h):

-- test_tx_AWGN_EsN0_calibration: Calibration value (dB) to compinsate for cable losses (and other losses).
+- test_tx_AWGN_EsN0_calibration: Calibration value (dB) to compensate for cable losses (and other losses).
 - test_tx_AWGN_EsN0: AWGN noise level to be transmitted with the test signal.
 - tcp_socket_test_port: Test TCP/IP port.
 - tcp_socket_test_timeout_ms: Test TCP/IP timeout (ms).
-- current_configuration: Current congiration to be used for transmission (Modulation, code rate, etc.)
+- current_configuration: Current configuration to be used for transmission (Modulation, code rate, etc.)
 - plot_folder: Folder to be used as a temporary for the plot function.
 - plot_plot_active: Plot function activation (Yes, No).
 - microphone_dev_name: Alsa capture device name ("plughw:1,0" for example).